-Successfully Promote Your School Fundraiser Color Fun Run
+Successfully Promote Your School Fundraiser Color Powder Run

-School Fundraiser Promotions for a color fun run are one of the most important aspects to making it a fundraising success.
-If the community is not EXCITED about attending and joining the color fun run fundraiser for your cause, it doesn’t matter how much color powder you have, or how great the prizes are.
+School Fundraiser Promotions for a color powder event are one of the most important aspects to making it a fundraising success.
+If the community is not EXCITED about attending and joining the fun run fundraiser for your cause, it doesn’t matter how much color powder you have, or how great the prizes are.

 Getting Started Promoting Your School Fundraiser